 Cooking root vegetables and spuds like potatoes becomes much easier when you use a pressure cooker.
 It saves time, energy and also retains the nutrition.
 You also have greater control on how much the vegetable gets cooked, and how much excess water remains.
 Cooked potatoes and other spuds are useful when making recipes that call for mashed potatoes like Rajma Galouti Kebab or other spuds like Arbi/Colocasia used in Arbi Ke Kebab or even yams, as used in this Jimikand Ke Kebab.

-How to make How to Cook Root Vegetables like Potatoes using a Pressure Cooker
+Watch video recipe of How to Cook Root Vegetables like Potatoes using a Pressure Cooker

 To begin pressure cooking the potatoes, first thoroughly clean them under running water.
 You can lightly scrub them too, to remove all the excess soil and grime that is usually present on the peels of potatoes and other underground spuds.